machinateur/twig-comment-lexer/README.md

     {
         if ($node instanceof CommentNode) {
             // TODO: Do stuff to the comment's content...
-            //  And track it inside the collector node, if needed.
+            //  And track it inside the collector node, if needed at runtime.
         }

         return $node;